 About

-Jo Reinert is a multidisciplinary creative and museum professional based in Southern California, specializing in experiential curation, innovative engagement strategies, arts synthesis, and collection stewardship.
-Reinert is the City of Lancaster's Arts, Museums, and Public Art Manager.
+Jo Reinert is a multidisciplinary creative and museum professional based in Southern California, specializing in experiential curation, interdisciplinary engagement strategies, arts synthesis, and collection stewardship.
+Reinert is the City of Lancaster's Arts, Museums, and Public Art Manager, where she oversees the strategic and creative direction of the Lancaster Museum of Art & History, the MOAH:CEDAR arts center, the Western Hotel Museum, and the Elyze Clifford Interpretive Center at Prime Desert Woodland Preserve.
+Reinert manages the City of Lancaster's public art initiatives, including the City's expansive mural program, outdoor sculptures, and community art projects.

-Reinert has presented at the Kansas Arts Network Annual Conference, the Midwest Art History Society Annual Conference, the Mid-America College Art Association Annual Conference, the University of Texas at Tyler, the Tyler Museum of Art, and the Ulrich Museum of Art, in addition to guest speaking at various community venues.
-She has presented as a guest lecturer on topics related to curatorial practice, arts engagement, and object-based learning, and she co-organized and hosted the University of Texas at Tyler Annual Art History Symposium in 2016 and 2017.
-Reinert holds an MA in Art History from the University of Texas at Tyler, and a BA in Art History with a Studio Art minor from UT.
+Reinert has presented at the Kansas Arts Network Annual Conference, the Midwest Art History Society Annual Conference, the Mid-America College Art Association Annual Conference, the University of Texas at Tyler Art History Symposium, and the Ulrich Museum of Art, in addition to guest speaking at various community venues.
+She has presented as a guest lecturer on topics related to curatorial practice, interdisciplinary arts engagement, and object-based learning.
+Reinert holds an MA in Art History from the University of Texas at Tyler, and a BA in Art History with a Studio Art minor, UT Tyler.

 (Photo credit: Dimitris Skliris Photography, 2024)